 The adventure starts with Pat and a boat cruise along the Chobe river where you will witness large amounts of wildlife in concentration along the river’s banks and islands.
 The following morning you head off to the famous Savuti region, an area known for its large lion prides.
 Then driving south along the Mobabe depression you enter the Khwai Community Trust, a diverse area along the permanent Khwai river where all forms of wildlife thrive and viewing is outstanding.
 Then driving further south to Maun, Pat will hand over to Okwa and you will board a boat for a four-hour cruise deep into a remote section of the Okavango Delta.
 Here you will explore the waterways by mokoro (traditional canoe) and the islands on foot in unarmed walking safaris – this is one of the most authentic and adventurous experiences possible.

-1 Night in The Garden Lodge in Kasane.
+1 Night in Pangolin Chobe Hotel in Kasane.

 3 Nights in Khwai Magotho Mobile Camp.